'Into the Woods' goes darkly beyond happy ever after

-NEW YORK (Reuters) - Wishes are granted, dreams come true and Cinderella is rescued by her prince, but it is not all happily ever after in “Into the Woods,” the film adaptation of the Tony-winning Broadway musical that puts a modern spin on fairly tales.
+NEW YORK, Dec 22 (Reuters) - Wishes are granted, dreams come true and Cinderella is rescued by her prince, but it is not all happily ever after in “Into the Woods,” the film adaptation of the Tony-winning Broadway musical that puts a modern spin on fairly tales.

 Director Rob Marshall worked closely with composer Stephen Sondheim and James Lapine in adapting their musical for the film that opens in U.S. theaters on Christmas Day.